tauri-apps/tauri-search/packages/docs/src/pages/index.md

 You are now up and running with the documentation site -- and assuming you have Docker installed -- a local [search server](./meilisearch) which you can interact with.

+> Note: the `docker compose` API is new and replaces `docker-compose` ... the API surface is the same though but because this was setup with the new `docker compose` some CLI commands relating to docker may break if you're on the old version (but just manually retype with the dash included)

 ### Already installed Deps?

 If you've already installed all the deps and want more granular control you can choose from the various script targets or just choose _watch_ to look at docs with active editing capability: